jainvipin/tutorial/README.md

 ----  --------  ----------------  ----------  ---------     --------  ----  ------
 ```

-Then we associate the policy with a group (a group is an arbitrary collection of containers) and run
+Finally, we associate the policy with a group (a group is an arbitrary collection of
-some containers that belong to `db` group
+containers) and run some containers that belong to `db` group
 ```
 vagrant@tutorial-node1:~$ netctl group create contiv-net db -policy=db-policy vagrant@tutorial-node1:~$ netctl group ls